 There are several advantages to this type of material used for a dental appliance.
 In addition to being softer and providing a better fit, nylon is virtually unbreakable.
 Regular partials and full denture plates can chip or break when dropped.

-Another common material used in flexible dentures is a vinyl composite which is one of the more common choices due how easy they are to adjust.
+Another common material used in flexible dentures is a vinyl composite which is one of the more common choices due to how easy they are to adjust.
 Also, flexible partial dentures are easier to clean and keep clean compared to traditional denture material.

 Flexible partial dentures are affordable compared to most other denture options and are virtually invisible when they are in place.
-They are also comfortable to wear, long lasting and are generally considered non-allergenic.
+They are also comfortable to wear, long-lasting and are generally considered non-allergenic.

 They are often used to replace multiple missing teeth but can be used to replace a single tooth also.